public-key-cryptography/public-key-editor/README.md

 	digits because there are tens of mathematicians who can understand the math for breaking supersingular isogeny key exchange.
-This discovery was of no importance to the field of mathematics because the ci- phers included additional information in the public key to do the key agreement, and this information was used to break the cipher.
+This discovery was of no importance to the field of mathematics because the ci- phers included additional information in the public key to do the key agreement, and this information was used to break the cipher without solving the underlying math problem.

 	Competitions are good for many things but public key cryptography is not one of them because it just selects ciphers, functions, or equations that only a few people in the world know how to break, in-